mjastad/uptick/README.md

 $ mkdir /var/www/projects/uptick
 ```

-Change to the directory just created and use *git* to capture the *Uptick* repository distribution (application + database files) to the Node v9.x Server
+Change to the directory just created and use *git* to clone the *Uptick* repository (application + database files) to the Node v9.x Server
 ```
 $ cd /var/www/projects/uptick
 $ git clone https://github.com/mjastad/uptick.git
 ```

-Distribute the files acros the servers as indicated below:
+Distribute the files across the servers as indicated below:

 * *Node v9.x Server*
   * /routes